37. Christopher Manieri, Ascent

 At the same time, Armitage’s other commitments—translations, commissioned books, and general poet laureating—were making it difficult to write other things.
 The solution was to write these short poems, all of which use the same form: three-line stanzas (tercets is the technical term), with each line indented below the one before.
 That gives the book an unusual consistency.
 So does the way each poem is dedicated to a different species of moth.
 Armitage notes how insect populations are plummeting, taking the starving birds with them—another loss, another kind of death worth mourning.
 Those common names aren’t titles—the idea always was to leave these poems untitled—but sometimes there’s an odd resonance between the eccentric nomenclature and the poetry.

 Along with cemetery, his father, his ecological anxiety, Armitage is sometimes charmingly self-effacing (a national poet laureate could easily go in a more egoistic direction) about his difficulties writing, and sometimes even self-lacerating.
 He’s also funny and his words often made me stop and reread what I’d just finished reading out of sheer joy and surprise.
 And, sometimes, I learned something about Armitage.
-One poem, for instance, laments the death of “[t]he Fall guy.”
+The poem “[Reddish Light Arches],” for instance, laments the death of “[t]he Fall guy.”
 I’m Armitage’s age (well, six months younger than), and I knew the Manchester band he was referring to, but couldn’t remember the lead singer’s name or when he died.
 Wikipedia reminds me: Mark E. Smith, the lead singer, songwriter, and only consistent member of the Fall, died of cancer in 2018.
 But Wikipedia tells me more: Armitage is a lifelong music fan, particularly of the Fall, and the only UK poet laureate who is also a deejay.
 So the poem, despite its apparently offhand reference to Smith, is about a band Armitage loves, and its final imagining, in the last three stanzas, of Smith’s resurrection goes beyond elegy:

 Here’s a photo, one of my copy’s title page, inscribed by the author, who was the keynote speaker at the conference in Leeds I’m flying home from: